The Challenge: We often don’t have enough time to clean up messy spaces

 The 15 Minutes a Day Approach

-So given that we have no time, what’s the solution to a clean house?
-So set aside short periods of time to clean, build habits and stick to a schedule, and keep it up over time.
+So, given that we have no time, what’s the solution to a clean house?
+So, set aside short periods of time to clean, build habits stick to a schedule, and keep it up over time.

 Multiple studies show that concentrating your effort into short bursts of energy is more effective than attempting to tackle large tasks.
-One study, completed by K. Anders Ericsson on Deliberate Practice, showed that violinists who focused their energy into short bouts of practice were better players than those who practiced for longer.
+One study completed by K. Anders Ericsson on Deliberate Practice showed that violinists who focused their energy on short bouts of practice were better players than those who practiced for longer.

-- Develop a habit of washing up dishes, and folding laundry immediately.
-You’ll be more motivated to clean your home when visible mess is out of the way.
+- Develop a habit of washing up dishes and folding laundry immediately.
+You’ll be more motivated to clean your home when a visible mess is out of the way.